mikera/cljunit/README.md

 Include cljunit as a dependency from clojars: (https://clojars.org/net.mikera/cljunit)

-Then you can extend one of the cljunit classes to allow JUnit to test your Clojure files as below:
+Then you should extend one of the cljunit classes to allow JUnit to test your Clojure files.

+Examples below:

 ### Testing a specific namespace: